Habib Boukhreis

-Habib Mahfud A. Boukhreis is the current Sahrawi ambassador to Uganda, also accredited non-resident ambassador to Rwanda, with a base in Kampala.
-He speaks Hassaniya (a variety of Arabic) and English.
+Habib Mahfud A. Boukhreis is a member of the Sahrawi National Secretariat and the Pan-African Parliament.
+He formerly served as the Sahrawi ambassador to Uganda, also accredited non-resident ambassador to Rwanda, with a base in Kampala.

 Diplomatic postings

 In 1997, Boukhreis was the Sahrawi ambassador in Madagascar, with a base in Antananarivo.
 On May 6, 1997, he presented his letter of credentials to Albert René, as extraordinary and plenipotentiary non-resident ambassador to the Republic of Seychelles.
 On June that year, he was also accredited as non-resident ambassador to the Republic of Mauritius.

 In 2008, he was appointed as ambassador in charge of International Forums, representing the SADR in some events, as the 13th African Union Summit of Heads of States and Governments of Africa held at Sirte, Libya.
 On June 5, 2010, Boukhreis presented his credentials to Ugandan President Yoweri Museveni, with another eleven envoyees, as Sahrawi resident ambassador.
 On December 6, 2011, he also presented his credentials to Rwandan President Paul Kagame.